friedev/arghonaut/README.md

 ### Batch Mode

 Arghonaut can be run in batch mode by adding the `--batch` flag.
-In this mode, the ncurses interface will not be displayed, and input and output will be performed via standard input and standard output.
+In this mode, the curses interface will not be displayed, and input and output will be performed via standard input and standard output.
 Programs can be run interactively with standard input from the keyboard, or with redirected or piped input.

 ## Examples